HomeEntertainment Hot Air Balloon VideosMedia Phantom Productions Scrapbook Stock Footage Studio Timeline Vintage Weather

 picture of Martin and Grainger in April, 2004 (40 years later)

 First reel to reels - 5" Western Auto, Webcor & Sony 300 (Alpine HS).
-Mikes came from Lafayette radio.
-Wish we'd bought more of the $5.95 Calrad in the center as its being sold in auctions for up to $100.
+Being allowed to borrow the Alpine High School band's Sony 300 enabled the first learning about mixing and copying.
+Microphones came from Lafayette Radio.
+Wish we'd bought more of the $5.95 Calrad 500C in the center as its now being sold in auctions for up to $350.
 Go figure.
+Several years ago we bought a carton of brand new unopened Calrads.
+View our Calrad Sightings page

 Click here to see great brochure on the Sony 300 See Webcor catalog listing